-Over the next 40 years Mark grew Lieberfarb, Inc. into a successful nationally branded wedding ring and bridal brand.
-Married to his beautiful wife, Luba and having 2 daughters, Ann and Isabella, he now can say he has lived the American Dream.
+Over the next 40 years Mark grew that manufacturing company, Lieberfarb, Inc. into a successful nationally branded wedding ring and bridal brand.
+Now in retirement, Mark has dedicated his time to speaking with students and adults about his life's journey.

 Ann S. Arnold

 Most recently Ann, along with her sister Isabella Fiske, created the foundation in honor of their father.
 She is also the CFO of H. Arnold Wood Turning, Inc. a premier supplier of wood products and the Chief Strategy Officer of BIG (Buyers Intelligence Group), which provides comprehensive, scalable, industry solutions that deliver dramatically improved performance to jewelry retailers and manufacturers.

 After graduating from Lehigh and earning her CPA working at Deloitte, she ran Lieberfarb, a leading U.S. based designer and manufacturer of bridal jewelry, for over 20 years, where most recently served as CEO.
 As a 27 year industry veteran Ann then founded the Arnold Advisory Group.

 She is proud of her accomplishments in and service to the jewelry industry.
 Some of these include: Past Chair of the Jewelers Board of Trade (JBT), Board Member and past Treasurer of the 24 Karat Club of New York, Former president of the National Board of Directors of the Women’s Jewelry Association and the WJA Foundation, Past Chair of the Manufacturers Jewelers and Suppliers of America (MJSA), Recipient of the distinguished WJA Award for Excellence in Manufacturing, and along with her father, Mark Schonwetter, she has won two Platinum Innovation Awards for Design.